zenith-parsec/melontype/README.md

 * THIS IS NOT PRODUCTION QUALITY CODE
 * It most likely doesn't even work properly
-* it hasn't even been tested with ESCs plugged in.
 * use at your own risk.

+This code has now been tested, and it mostly works.
+There is some kind of issue with some of the code calculating the RPMs so it can't get "lock" when spinning yet.
+(If I knew exactly where the problem was, I'd have fixed it already.
+I've got to spend some time looking.)

-This is the transcript of me interacting with ChatGPT that resulted in this code.
+Here is the transcript of me interacting with ChatGPT that resulted in the first version of the code:

   https://chatgpt.com/share/67132632-9b8c-8000-8483-046ebea0f9ee